piotrmacha/union-api-plugin-template/README.md

 ### Other CI systems

-The template doesn't have any prepared pipelines for other CI (ex.
+The template doesn't have any prepared pipelines for other CI (excl.
 Gitea which is compatible with GitHub Actions, just rename .github to .gitea).
 You can create such pipeline yourself based on the GitHub workflows, and if you do, please with open a Pull Request :)

 ## License